GPUOpen-LibrariesAndSDKs/HIPRTSDK/doc/08_ambient_occlusion.md

 <br />
 <br />

-Concerning the kernel itself, it's a bit more complex than the one used in the [first demo](01_geom_intersection.md).
+Concerning the kernel itself, it is a bit more complex than the one used in the [first demo](01_geom_intersection.md).
-This kernel is executing an AO loop inside an SPP loop.
+This kernel is executing an AO loop inside the loop.
-The SPP loop launches several rays (32 iterations in this example) with slightly different directions within the same pixel:
+The loop launches several rays (32 iterations in this example) with slightly different directions within the same pixel:

 ```cpp
   const uint32_t x	 = blockIdx.x * blockDim.x + threadIdx.x;